Stable and Unstable operations in Algebraic Cobordism: Applications

 \subsection{Multiplicative operations between theories of rational type}

-The following result reduces the study of multiplicative operations on theories of rational type to the study of morphisms of FGLs (recall, that such theories are in $1$-to-$1$ correspondence with FGLs).
+The following result reduces the study of multiplicative operations on theories of rational type to the study of morphisms of formal group laws (recall, that such theories are in $1$-to-$1$ correspondence with the formal group laws).